Understanding the Balance Sheet and Why It’s Important

 The balance sheet follows the fundamental accounting equation: Assets = Liabilities + Equity.
 This equation ensures that the balance sheet is always, well, balanced!

-While both cash flow and profit are crucial for a business, they are not the same.
-Profit is the amount of money left after all expenses have been deducted from revenue.
+- Profit is the amount of money left after all costs have been deducted from income.
 It’s what you see on the income profit and loss statement and is often referred to as the ‘bottom line’.
 For example, if a bakery sells $1,000 worth of cakes and has $700 in expenses, its profit is $300.

 Profit from a profit and loss report increases the equity section of a balance sheet by adding to retained earnings.
 This boost in retained earnings reflects the company’s accumulated profits, enhancing its overall financial health.